 share funding opportunities and contribute to each other’s grant

 applications to ensure the financial security of the Institute as a

 Safeguard curiosity-driven science

-guide to uncovering those theories and technologies that go on to have
+best guide to uncovering those theories and technologies that go on to have the biggest impact.

 Seek beauty in research and how it is communicated

 Scientists seek new insights not just for their utility, but also to enrich the world of ideas,

 which has its own beauty.
 Truth and beauty form the Institute’s motto, and reflect the observation

 that the most beautiful discoveries tend to be the most far-reaching.
 Beauty in science can be found

 not only in mathematical representation, but also in how scientific stories are told and visualized.